SmileiPIC/Smilei/doc/Sphinx/run.rst

 Before you launch :program:`Smilei`, :doc:`write a namelist file<namelist>`
 containing all the information of your simulation (grid shape, particles, lasers, diagnostics, etc.).

-You can also start by picking up one simulation from the ``benchmarks`` directory.
+You can also start from an example provided in the ``benchmarks`` directory.

 ----